 Cons often mislead victims into providing personal or financial information by unsolicited phone, text or email.
-Never respond, click on links or attachments in messages from someone you do not know.
+With messages from someone you don't know, never respond or click on links or attachments.

-Fraudsters use any means to contact victims to gain your trust and then ask for money.
-Never send money to someone you haven't met in person or for a payment of goods, services or purchases found online.
+Fraudsters use any means to contact victims and gain their trust before asking for money.
+Never send money to someone you haven't met in person or as payment for goods, services, or purchases found online.

-Banks are required to make funds from deposited checks available within days, but knowing if it's a fake check can take weeks.
+Banks are required to make funds from deposited checks available within days, but it can take weeks to know if it's a fake check.
 To avoid being responsible, funds from a deposited check should not be used until it officially clears.